 Your public health nurse will check your baby's head shape at each Well Child Clinic visit.
-The nurse will talk with you about ways to help correct the flat area (for example, ways to limit the amount of time that your baby lies on the flat of their head).
+If your baby has a flat area, the nurse will talk with you about ways to help your baby's head shape (like how to limit the amount of time that your baby lies on the flat of their head).

 A custom-fitted helmet is a safe, non-surgical treatment.
-You can be prescribed one through the:

-Current as of: September 4, 2019
+Current as of: December 19, 2022

 Author: Head Shape Program, Alberta Health Services